Dream-mf/docs/packages/dmf-core.md

-Sure, here is the documentation with sample code snippets included below each section.

----

 # Dream.mf Core Package

 The `core` package is a foundational part of the Dream.mf framework.
 Engineers typically won't use this library directly in their applications, but it is available for those creating plugins for the Dream.mf framework.